adamsmeat/deployment/README.md

 Allows you to auto-deploy through git's POST hook a git branch that is assigned to an enviroment(edit Config::get('deployment.map')) or any branch by using route parameters. (e.g. deploy/{branch})

+Most likely scenario is that you have a master branch in production, which is updated by git pull

 ## Assumptions